Yachting-Club-CERN/ycc-keycloak-provider/README.md

 [this one](https://github.com/dasniko/keycloak-user-spi-demo).
 Also, there is an [official documentation](https://www.keycloak.org/docs/latest/server_development/index.html#_user-storage-spi).

-## TODO

-* OKD4 deployment
-* metrics and health endpoints only exposed inside the cluster
-* dedicated oracle db for keycloak

 ## Configuration

 See `conf/keycloak.conf`.
-For the deployed instance use the dedicated database (for local development default H2 database is perfect, but you can also use `ycckeycloaklocal` in `ycc-db-local`).
+For the deployed instance use the dedicated database.

 Health and metrics endpoints should be enabled by default, but only accessible inside the cluster.